r3dact3d/r3dact3d.github.io/index.md

 # Welcome to My Blog

-Hi, I'm [Your Name], a [Your Profession] with a passion for [Your Interests].
+Hi, I'm Brady T, a Red Hat Architect with a passion for the outdoors and amateur radio.
 On this site, you'll find a collection of my technical articles, blog posts, and other content.

 ## Latest Posts